 You can also mail order grassfed steak here if it is unavailable in your area.

 Once you have a quality steak procured, slice up 1 1/2 lbs into thin strips about 2 inches long.
 Set aside.

 Next, slice up some fresh, organic veggies of your choice, preferably seasonal.
 Zucchini and yellow squash are seasonal for my local area right now, so these are my choice purchased from a local farmer to ensure maximum nutrition and freshness.
 Buying local produce is much more economical than supermarket produce as well.
 Once sliced up, set the veggies aside.

 Next, get some organic basmati rice cooking.
-I use white basmati rice as brown rice doesn’t digest well for my family and isn’t necessarily any healthier.
+I use white basmati rice as brown rice doesn’t digest as well as white rice and isn’t necessarily any healthier!

 Set the timer for how long the rice will cook, then move on to the panang curry sauce.